cooperjp/cooperjp.github.io/_pages/readings.md

 {% include base_path %}

-Work experience
+Readings that are shaping my thoughts
 ======
-* May 2024 - Present: Undergraduate Student Researcher
+* May 2024
-  * University of Alberta, Edmonton Alberta
-  * Researching machine-learning applications towards predictive toxicology in the Faculty of Pharmacy and Pharmaceutical Sciences.
-  * Skills: Python, PyTorch, scientific communications
+  * Atomic Habits - James Clear
+  *

 Skills
 ======